-Aspen Dental Celebrates Largest Ever VIBE Experience for New Dentists
+Aspen Dental® Celebrates Largest Ever VIBE Experience for New Dentists

 Attendees at VIBE participated in a dynamic and interactive agenda, offering a picture of what it's like to work in dentistry at Aspen Dental.
 The sessions included:

-- Insights from Bob Fontana, founder and CEO of Aspen Dental, and chairman and CEO of TAG – The Aspen Group, on why he started the company and his commitment to breaking down the barriers to care for both patients and providers
+- Insights from Bob Fontana, founder and CEO of Aspen Dental, and chairman and CEO of TAG – The Aspen Group, on why he started the company and his commitment to breaking down the barriers to care for both patients and providers.

-- Perspectives from Dr. Raymond Cohlmia, executive director and chief operating officer of the American Dental Association on the future of the dental industry
+- Perspectives from Dr. Raymond Cohlmia, executive director of the American Dental Association, on the future of the dental industry.

 - A deep dive from Dr. Arwinder Judge, chief clinical officer at Aspen Dental, about the company's commitment and investment in coaching, training and education for dentists throughout their careers.